 With those principles in mind, I set to work.
 I was heavily influenced (still am) by Christopher Lloyd and Great Dixter, by various gardens I visited in Cornwall, like Trebah, by Will Giles’ exotic garden and, in a great flush of enthusiasm, by almost everything garden related that I read and saw.

 So, whilst I started attempting to create an urban exotic garden, I threw in a few random bulbs and perennials along the way that wouldn’t have been out of place in one of Miss Jekyll’s creations.

-You can view the pics as a slide show but it’s probably easier to click on the first one and use the arrows to scroll through.
+Click on the first pic below and use the arrows to scroll through.

 It was after gardening here for a couple of years that I I felt the need for more space to garden in, hence my move to the suburbs.